polkadotters/General-Grants-Program/grants/speculative/polkatax.md

     - add integration to exchange API (Binance initially) for getting the USD price of the token

 ### Milestone 3: Credit card payments and wrapping up
-- **Estimated Duration:** 1 week
+- **Estimated Duration:** 1-2 weeks
 - **FTE:** 1.5
-- **Costs:** $3,000
+- **Costs:** $4,000
 - Implement:
   - add credit card payments
   - properly test the whole application, tight up lose ends and ship it to the users

 ### Community engagement

-This project actually comes straigh out of the Polkadotters community on the request of some users that want to have their taxes in order.
+This project actually comes straight out of the Polkadotters community on the request of some users that want to have their taxes in order.
 We believe that we will be able to promote the projects and help users to legalize their incomes from staking of Substrate-based projects.

 We are also creating a DOT Validators Alliance (that will be launched soon) which is a joint project of various community leaders and builders that will help support of community validators and I think this project fits nicely into the bigger picture.